snehasish-mallik/aws-servers-in-public-private-subnet/README.md

-# AWS Infrastructure Setup with Terraform
+# Scalable AWS Infrastructure Automation with Terraform

 ## Overview
 This Terraform setup provisions an AWS infrastructure to create a highly available, secure, and scalable environment with the following components: